BogdanMoale/VBA-Excel-File-Path-Extractor/README.md

 2. Select the folder containing the files you want to search through.
 3. Enter the file pattern using wildcard characters (e.g., `*.xls*`).
 4. The script will populate the paths of matching files into the first column of the first sheet in the Excel workbook.
-5. Run the `formulaLink` function to generate hyperlinks for each file path and its corresponding folder path.

 ## Functions